query_builder#

 sum(column, low, high, name=None, mechanism=SumMechanism.DEFAULT)#

-Returns a sum query that is ready to be evaluated.
+Returns a sum query ready to be evaluated.

 Note